pypewpew/pewpew/docs/tutorial.rst

         pew.tick(1/12)

 After running this, you will see a diagonal line on the display.
-That's because the old positions of the pixel are not getting deleted, and because the pixel keeps on going forever outside the screen.
+That's because the old positions of the pixel are not getting deleted.
+And the pixel keeps on going forever outside the screen.
 We can fix that.
 Let's start by deleting the old position::